LeoBasov/live-sim/README.md

 Terrain hight can be added.
 Has information about time of day / weather / daylight...

+The world basically serves as the state of the simulation.
+Everything lives inside of the world.

 ## Loop
 Day night cycle.
 Maybe season cycle later.
 Runs with time steps.
 (Standard time step = 1h)
 Update every time step.

+## Engine
+PyGame seems like a reasonable choice.